jenkins-khan/jenkins-php-api/README.md

 ```

-Check if jenkins is available
+Check if Jenkins is available
 -----------------------------

 ```php